sergiotasconmorales/sergiotasconmorales.github.io/docs/index.markdown

 ## News

-- June 2022: [Our paper](https://arxiv.org/abs/2206.13296) with title "Consistency-preserving Visual Question Answering in Medical Imaging" was accepted by [MICCAI 2022](https://conferences.miccai.org/2022/en/), which will take place in Singapore in September.
+- June 2022: [Our paper](https://arxiv.org/abs/2206.13296) with title "Consistency-preserving Visual Question Answering in Medical Imaging" was accepted at [MICCAI 2022](https://conferences.miccai.org/2022/en/), which will take place in Singapore in September.

 - September 2021: Participation in the [EXCITE summer school](https://excite.ethz.ch/education/summer-school.html) organized by the ETHZ and the University of Zurich.